djohnst914/Timepact_Anc_Dta_Cnst/README.md

 ---

 ## *ML Model*
-- The library/machine learning model I decided to use on the data was pmdarima/auto_arima.
+- The library/machine learning model I decided to use on the data was pmdarima/auto_arima, with the 'seasonal' parameter set to 'True'.
 The auto_arima function seeks to identify the most optimal parameters for an ARIMA model, settling on a single fitted ARIMA model.

 - ARIMA stands for AutoRegressive Integrated Moving Average.
 It's a type of time series forecasting model that captures a suite of different standard temporal structures in time series data.
 Despite the term "machine learning" often being used to describe it, ARIMA is a more traditional statistical model for time series forecasting rather than a machine learning model in the sense of modern usage of the term.